-> This ordinance was drafted by the Chicago Justice Project with significant input by police accountability scholar and Emeritus Professor in the School of Criminology and Criminal Justice at the University of Nebraska, Omaha, Samuel Walker.
-There was also significant input from two national level police accountability experts in addition to input from members of the civil rights bar in Chicago.
+This ordinance was drafted by the Chicago Justice Project with significant input by police accountability scholar and Emeritus Professor in the School of Criminology and Criminal Justice at the University of Nebraska, Omaha, Samuel Walker.
+There was also significant input from three national level police accountability experts in addition to input from members of the civil rights bar in Chicago.

-> Sign on as a supporter!
+Sign on as a supporter!

 Want to add your yourself or your organization as a supporter of this ordinance?
 Fill out the form below and we will add you to the growing list of organizations that are behind this groundbreaking transparency effort.